DavidMOBrien/23Shades/README.md

 1: Download a default environment of Python 3: https://www.python.org/downloads/

-2: Due to GitHub file size constraints, download all supplementary data at (ZENODO LINK)
+2: Due to GitHub file size constraints, download all supplementary data at https://zenodo.org/record/6975843#.YvO1fXbMK70

 3: Place "1-output.txt" (the raw output from our Boa queries) and "5-cc_output.txt" (the output from previous work's classifier on our dataset (https://github.com/tkdsheep/TechnicalDebt/tree/master/src)) into the python_scripts folder in this GitHub repository.
 All other data from Zenodo is for replication comparison only.